0n0w1c/grubefi-rpi4/README.md

 Important: The UEFI Firmware (RPI_EFI.fd) saves the settings in the file itself. \
 Each time the firmware is installed/upgraded, all settings will be reset to their default. \
-You will need to (re)configure the following settings:
+You will need to (re)configure the following:
-  - disable 3GB RAM limit
-  - set ACPI + Devicetree
   - set boot order (if needed)

 - - - -
 #### Guide to the UEFI Firmware ####
 Press <kbd>Esc</kbd> when you see the Raspberry

-`Device Manager` → `Raspberry Pi Configuration` → `Advanced Configuration`
+(The following setting change is pre-applied, for reference) `Device Manager` → `Raspberry Pi Configuration` → `Advanced Configuration`

 Limit RAM to 3GB - Press <kbd>Enter</kbd> Disabled <kbd>Enter</kbd> \